Tushar-N/attributes-as-operators/Readme.md

 python svm.py --dataset zappos --data_dir data/ut-zap50k/ --evaltf --completed tensor-completion/completed/zappos_100_50.mat
 ```

+For a discussion about the evaluation metric, please see [this issue](https://github.com/Tushar-N/attributes-as-operators/issues/6).

 ## Cite

 If you find this repository useful in your own research, please consider citing: